 When it comes to weightlifting, you need to focus on two main types of exercises: compound exercises and isolation exercises.
 Compound exercises involve multiple muscle groups and are generally more effective for building muscle mass.
-Isolation exercises involve a single muscle group and are not as effective for building muscle mass, but they are great for toning and shaping your muscles.

 Tips to Keep in Mind for Bodybuilders

 Building muscles is equivalent to escalating strength in your body, but it doesn't stop there.
-It minimizes the risk of injury, lowers the risk of chronic diseases, improves health and your overall fitness.
-While it's important to maintain ideal body composition, it's more important to do it the right way.
-You need to focus on the following things while wielding heftier weights:
+It minimizes the risk of injury, lowers the risk of chronic diseases, and improves health and overall fitness.

 Mind-Body Connection

 This means that you must feel each movement in the muscle that's being targeted in each exercise.
-For example, if you are bench pressing to target the chest, you must feel your chest muscles activated before adding weight.
+For example, if you are bench pressing to the target chest, you must feel your chest muscles activated before adding weight.

 Compound Lifts